-Functions is a great addition which allows you to add text, sum or answer functions into your Array forms.
+Functions is a great addition which allows you to add text, formula or value functions into your Array forms.

-Functions is a great addition which allows you to add text, sum or answer functions into your Array elements allowing user to populate one or more fields with any of the functions.
+Functions is a great addition which allows you to add text, formula or value functions into your Array elements allowing user to populate one or more fields with any of the functions.

 In this article we’ll be showing you: